-Rich, very flavorful vegetable beef soup makes a comforting start to a winter meal, and is hearty enough to be served as a delicious, filling main course.
+Rich, very flavorful vegetable beef soup makes a comforting start to a winter meal and is hearty enough to be served as a delicious and filling main course.

 This hearty soup has become one of my favorite winter lunches.
 It’s delicious, warming and very filling.
 I hope you enjoy it as much as I do.